The 2020-21 call for application will open soon!!!

 The PhD in Economics is a 4-year program designed for highly qualified and motivated students who wish to acquire the research and analytical skills of the international scientific community in economics.
 It is primarily intended for students willing to pursue an academic career but also provides professional research skills to work in public and private research institutions.
 Former PhD candidates now work as post-doc, research fellow or tenure track in well-reputed Italian and international universities (Paris-Sorbonne, Utrecht University, University of York, New School New York, Sciences Po, University of Strasbourg, Cattolica Milano, CNR Florence), institutions (UN-ECLAC, ECB, Bank of Italy, STATEC-Luxembourg, OECD-Paris, JRC-Seville, Italian Ministry of Economic and Finance), and in the private sector (UBS).

-The Program is jointly offered by the Institute of Economics of Scuola Superiore Sant'Anna in Pisa and by IUSS-Pavia, in cooperation also with the UCA-University of Cote d'Azur (Nice, France).
+The Program is jointly offered by the Institute of Economics of Scuola Superiore Sant'Anna in Pisa and by IUSS-Pavia, in close cooperation with UCA-University of Cote d'Azur (Nice, France).
 An agreement for exchange of students and faculty is also in place with the University of Strasbourg (France) and IMT-School Lucca

-In addition to the training activities, Ph.D. students are exposed to a vivid research environment within the Institute of Economics of Scuola Sant'Anna and UCA, where they are encouraged to take part to various ongoing research activities (seminars, conferences, research projects).
-Moreover, the PhD Program is part of an international network of institutions and scholars, supporting exchanges of research students and faculty.
+In addition to the training activities, Ph.D. students are exposed to a vivid research environment and participate to various ongoing research activities (seminars, conferences, research projects).
+The PhD Program is also part of a large international network of institutions and scholars, supporting exchanges of research students and faculty.